kabutotx/upsapi/README.md

 * ACF 10+
 * Lucee 5+

-To authenticate with the UPS API, use your application's OAuth ID and SECRET.
+To authenticate with the UPS API, register and use your application's OAuth ID and SECRET.
 If you don't have these credentials, setup your application from https://developer.ups.com.

 ## Initialization